j4yd3nSB/SkyblockSlayerTools/README.md

 ![image](https://user-images.githubusercontent.com/108372718/176333088-1698d909-821f-49d2-bb14-dbbe036bfba6.png)
 this is a picture of the live xp counter, its not really necessary since its already on the right of your screen, but its still nice to have

+Updates:

+-In the most recent version there has been a patch where you would crash when the voidgloom threw a beacon

+-Made the font more readable for all boss health bars

+-Added new DPS system that is much more accurate than the last one